WVSports - West Virginia falls to Oklahoma State, 48-34

 A back and forth offensive game went the wrong way for West Virginia football on Saturday, as the Mountaineers fell to the Oklahoma State Cowboys 48-34 in Morgantown after WVU gave up a historic rushing performance in its second-straight loss.

-West Virginia (4-3) started with the ball and after two rushing attempts and an incomplete pass, it was held to an opening-drive punt.
+West Virginia (4-3, 2-2 Big 12) started with the ball and after two rushing attempts and an incomplete pass, it was held to an opening-drive punt.
 However, the kick went through returner Brennan Presley’s hands and touched his fingertips before the WVU punt team jumped on the fumble and its offense took back over at the 30-yard line.

-Two plays later, WVU fumbled the ball on a completed pass and Oklahoma State (5-2) recovered on the 30-yard line.
+Two plays later, WVU fumbled the ball on a completed pass and Oklahoma State (5-2, 3-1 Big 12) recovered on the 30-yard line.

 After a huge 32-yard run from OSU tailback Ollie Gordon and two more first downs through the air, the WVU defense stood tall in the red zone and made Cowboys’ kicker Alex Hale attempt a 37-yard field goal which put Oklahoma State up 3-0.